zeid-hub/python-p4-v2-flask-sqlalchemy-1-intro/README.md

 - Creates a Flask application object named `app`
 - Configures the database connection to a local file `app.db`
-- Creates an object named `migrate` to manage schema migrations
+- Creates an object named `migrate` to manage schema migrations (versions)
 - Initializes the SQLAlchemy extension with the application

 ```py